sonicgif/sonicgif/README.md

-ahnnnnfnh i currecntly like jjba and sonicexe only whisper me to interact pleasethanks
+ahnnnnfnh i currecntly like jjba and sonicexe
+I woud pref if you whisper me to interact pleasethanks